Generic selectors

 • Year opened: 2001

-The Guangdong Olympic Stadium is the second biggest stadium in China, pipping Hangzhou Sports Park by a mere 12 seats.
-The stadium was built ahead of the ninth National Games of China in 2001 and at the time, it was actually meant to be the main stadium for the 2008 Olympics.
+The Guangdong Olympic Stadium is the second-largest stadium in China, surpassing Hangzhou Sports Park by a mere 12 seats.
+The stadium was built ahead of the Ninth National Games of China in 2001, and at the time, it was meant to be the main stadium for the 2008 Olympics.

-As it transpired, the Chinese government elected to build a brand-new national stadium for the Olympics which made the Guandong Olympic Stadium rather redundant but it still stands today.
+As it transpired, the Chinese government elected to build a brand-new national stadium for the Olympics, which made the Guangdong Olympic Stadium rather redundant, but it still stands today.

 1) Beijing National Stadium